Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Planning.md

 ## Collaborations and Social Media

+_March to September_

 {{< timeline_content >}}

 From early March we decided to use social media to gain advice and knowledge on our project idea as well as use it as a platform to network with a range of iGEM teams globally.
-From June – August we had virtual meetups to discuss our project development and ideas with teams such as iGEM KCL , iGEM Mingdao , iGEM Stonybrook to name a few.
+From June – August we had virtual meetups to discuss our project development and ideas with teams such as iGEM KCL, iGEM Mingdao, iGEM Stonybrook to name a few.

+{{< centeredImage
+        src="/assets/content/communication/socialMediaFeed.jpg"
+        alt="A picture of the Warwick 2021 iGEM Instagram feed" caption="A picture of the Warwick 2021 iGEM Instagram feed" >}}

 We gained useful insights into how to improve our wiki as well which direction to go in when working on human practices and the type of individuals we should contact which we acted on.
 Furthermore, through our social media pages we were able to be involved in many collaborative projects such as with McMaster iGEM team in June where we worked with them on an educational song to iGEM Aix Marseille in September for their emoji project game on Instagram where we shared details of our project on their social media platforms.
+Read more about this on our [Communications page](/Communications).

 {{< div_end >}}